momentoscope/hextof-processor/README.md

 toffset is supposed to include the time offset for when the electrons enter the drift section.
 Its main mainly affects peak spacing, and there are several strategies for calibrating this
 value:
 1. By measuring the photon peak and correcting by some extractor voltage-dependent offset
 2. Shifting the potential by 1V and imposing the same shift in the measured spectrum
 3. Imposing some calibrated spacing between features in a spectrum

-eoffset is supposed to include -W+hv+V. It mainly affects absolute position of the peaks, and there are several strategies for calibrating this value:
+eoffset is supposed to include $-W+hv+V$.
+It mainly affects absolute position of the peaks, and there are several strategies for calibrating this value:
 1. By getting the correct values for W, hv, and V
 2. It can be calibrated by imposing peak position

 FLASH DAQ info